Severance Pay in Nova Scotia

 How Much is Severance Pay in Nova Scotia?

-In Nova Scotia, if you are a non-unionized employee, you are generally entitled to severance pay if you have been terminated without cause (i.e., no fault of your own).
+In Nova Scotia, if you are a non-unionized employee, you are generally entitled to severance pay if you have been fired without cause (i.e., no fault of your own).

-When employees are terminated, they are provided working notice, pay instead of notice (often referred to as severance pay or termination pay), or a combination of both.
+When employees are terminated, they receive working notice, severance pay, or a combination of both.

 The amount of severance pay in Nova Scotia varies from person to person and can be as low as one week’s pay up to a maximum of about 24 months of pay.